-Fistral beach is one of the best places in Cornwall to go for a surf.
-It is also one of the best sunset spots in Cornwall.
-Watch the sun go down over the Atlantic Ocean with a cold pint from The Stable restaurant, or go for a romantic beach stroll along the water’s edge, watching the red, orange and yellow sun shimmering on the water.
+Fistral beach is famously known for its surf vibes, but more than that, it is also one of the best sunset spots in Cornwall.
+Watch the sun go down over the Atlantic Ocean while watching the locals glide on the water like they were born in it.
+Alternatively, go for a romantic beach stroll along the water’s edge, watching the red, orange and yellow sun shimmering on the water.

 2. Land’s End